Peyronie's Disease - Your Treatment Options

 The E-Shot™

-To carry out the E-Shot™, a small sample of your blood is extracted from your body, isolating the crucial components that play a fundamental role in your natural healing mechanisms.
-These potent elements are then painlessly and directly injected into your penile tissues, stimulating rejuvenation and promoting optimal function.
-Our non-surgical and painless procedure guarantees a safe and comfortable.
+To carry out the E-Shot™, a small sample of your blood is extracted, isolating components that support natural healing mechanisms.
+These elements are then painlessly and directly injected into penile tissues to support natural function and well-being.
+Our non-surgical and painless procedure is designed to provide a safe and comfortable experience.

 Prescribed Medication